 Drift Challenge 3rd Place: Hooman Rahimi | Nissan 350Z

 Saturday Night’s Aussie style burnout competition had spectators roaring as drivers were given free rein of the center of Beech Bend’s oval to put on the ultimate smokeshow!

 Ashton Adams clung to the rev-limiter while sliding his full-size crew cab truck around the burnout pad and fans erupted with cheer as he surprised everyone with an American Flag themed inflatable erupting from his bed in the middle of the spectacle.
-Tim Grillot in his blown Ford Fairmont dubbed ‘FairMONSTER’ also put on a show and refused to let off the loud-pedal until both rear tires gave out.
-The crowd decision was very close but Holley officials gave the loaded LS Fest themed BOXO tool box to Ashton rather than a Holley crew member!
+Holley's Director of Engineering Tim Grillot in his blown Ford Fairmont dubbed ‘FairMONSTER’ also put on a show and refused to let off the loud-pedal until both rear tires gave out.
+The crowd went wild for both vehicles, but Holley officials ultimately gave the loaded LS Fest themed BOXO tool box to Ashton!

 BOXO USA | Car Craft Magazine Bolt-On Challenge: